nextauthjs/next-auth/docs/docs/guides/upgrade-to-v5.md

 NextAuth.js v5 does not introduce any breaking changes to the database schema.
 However, since OAuth 1.0 support is dropped, the already optional `oauth_token_secret` and `oauth_token` fields can be removed from the `account` table, if you are not using them.

 Furthermore, previously uncommon fields like GitHub's `refresh_token_expires_in` fields were required to be added to the `account` table.
-This is no longer the case, and you can remove it if you are not using it. if you do, make sure to return it via the new [`acconut()` callback](/reference/core/providers#account)
+This is no longer the case, and you can remove it if you are not using it. if you do, make sure to return it via the new [`account()` callback](/reference/core/providers#account).

 ### Edge compatibility